mlverse/chattr/tests/testthat/_snaps/ch-submit.md

       * For models, use tidymodels packages: recipes, parsnip, yardstick, workflows, broom
-      * Avoid explanations unless requested by user, expecting code only TEST
+      * Avoid explanations unless requested by user, expecting code only
+      * For any line that is not code, prefix with a: #
+      * Keep each line of explanations to no more than 80 characters
+      * DO NOT use Markdown for the code
+      TEST